Exfiltration, Red Teaming

 Data Exfiltration using DNSSteal

-In this article, we will comprehend the working of DNSteal with the focus on data exfiltration.
+In this article, we will comprehend the working of DNSteal with a focus on data exfiltration.
 You can download this tool from here.

 • Introduction to Data Exfiltration